U.S. housing starts hit one-year low in September

 Last month, starts for the volatile multi-family housing segment fell 5.1 per cent to a rate of 298,000 units.

-Though the housing market appears to be stalling, the fundamentals remain solid.
-Unemployment is at more than a 16-1/2-year low of 4.2 per cent, wages are rising steadily and mortgage rates remain close to historic lows.

-In September, single-family home permits rose 2.4 per cent.
+Single-family home permits rose 2.4 per cent.
 Permits, however, continued to lag starts, suggesting single-family homebuilding will probably not rebound strongly.

 Permits for the construction of multi-family homes dropped 16.1 per cent.
 Despite the drop, permits continued to outpace starts, a positive sign for future multi-family construction.